 Responsibilities, like address recognition and route designation used to be a major point of assessment of the exam.
 However, with the development of technology, these skills are no longer considered the main priority.
 Now, the staff must concentrate more on the customer.

 The USPS exam is a prerequisite for an entry-level position in the US postal service.
 If you are applying to any position that requires handling and distributing mail, you will likely sit a USPS exam.

-The USPS 476 exam deals predominantly with mail processing positions.
+The USPS assessment test 476 deals predominantly with mail processing positions.
 The examination is almost identical to the 475 USPS exam; however, there are differences in the questions concerning work scenarios.

-There are a total of five sections to the 476 exams.
+There are a total of five sections to the post office assessment test 476.
 Each one examines the applicant’s personality and your approach to handling mail.